dingalapadum/fundamentals/git/README.md

 # GIT CHEATSHEET

 There are many git-cheatsheets out there - this happens to be the one I wrote.
 It is supposed to be a mix between a cheatsheet and a tutorial.
 Just go from top to bottom through it for the 'tutorial' version.
 You are expected to think along a bit and create, modify, etc. some files in your project as needed for all the tutorial to make sense.
+It is assumed that you already have git installed.
 Arguments that need to be provided by you are written as ``<arg>``.

 Git is a version control system (vcs).
 The purpose of a version control system is to let you track the changes done to a project.
 It enables us to see who did what and when.
-The basic unit of change is a _commit_, Commits have some meta-data like an 'id' (a hash), author, etc.. plus the set of changes.
-A commit  always has a _single parent commit_ (except for the first one which has none of course).

 ## Initalize git repository
 ```
     git init

 # You will get a folder .git/which contains all the data that git uses to function.
 Among those there is configfile.
 ```

 ## Configuration
 ```
 # Set git user.name and user.email for system wide git-configuration:
     git config --global user.name <yourName>
     git config --global user.email <you@yourdomain.example.com>
 # Replace --global with--localif you want only this repo to be configured (works only if you initialized the repo).
-# Local config overrides global config
+Local config overrides global config

-# See git config
+# See git a variable of the config
     git config user.name

+# see _all_ git variables.
     git config -l

-# see _all_ git variables.
-You can also add --local or --global to only
-see the corresponding config - the merge of both configs is applied.
+# You can also add --local or --global to only see the corresponding config - the merge of both configs is applied.
 ```
 Global properties are written to ``~/.gitconfig``.
 Local properties are stored in ``.git/config``.
 You could also write directly to these files respectively.
 I encourage you to have a look at them.

 ## Index and committing

-A 'unit' of change is called a ``commit`` - a ``commit`` is a set of changes, with some meta-data like an id, author a parent-commit to name a few.
+A basic 'unit of change' is called a ``commit`` - a ``commit`` is a set of changes, with some meta-data like an id, author a parent-commit to name a few.
+A commit  always has a _single parent commit_ (except for the first one which has none of course).

-The index is where we put the files that you want to include in your next commit.
+The ``index`` is where we put the files that you want to include in your next commit.
 ```
 # stage files to 'index'.

     git add <file1> <file2> <file3>
     git add . # add all files that changed

 # see what is in the index (staged) and what changes are made but not staged.
+Probably one of the commands I use the most
     git status

 # remove a file from the index:
     git reset file
     git reset
 # remove all files from index
 # will not revert the changes but only unstage (remove from the index)

-# dicard local changes
+# dicard local changes - i,e, undo changes in <file>
     git checkout <file>

 # store content of the index to a commit
     git commit
 # An editor will pop up and you have to provide a commit message:
 # first line is the commit message
 # blank line then complete description of the commit can follow

 # short version
     git commit -m "some commit message"

 # change commit message of last commit:
     git commit --amend

 # undo last commit and get the put the changes of that commit back into the index
     git reset HEAD~
 ```

 ## Inspecting changes and commit history
 ```
 # see diffs:
     git diff --cached # (same as --staged) index vs repo (what would be commited)
     git diff # current state vs index
     git diff <commit-hash> # <commit-hash> vs current state
     git diff <commit-hash-1> <commit-hash-2> # <commit-hash-1> vs <commit-hash-2>

 # inspect commit - a commit us uniquely identifiable by it's hash
     git show <commit-hash>
 # you don't need to provide the entire hash.
 It suffices to provide enough of the hash to make it uniquely identifiable (usually the first 5 characters should be enough).

 # view history of the commits and some formatting options
     git log
     git log --pretty=oneline
     git log --pretty=format:"%h - %an, %ar : %s"
     git log --pretty=format:"%h %s" --graph
 # %h hash
 # %s subject

 # personally I use
     git log --format='%Cred %h %Cblue %<(12,trunc)%an %cd %Creset %s'
 # and I have an alias for this 'git lg'

 # sometimes
     git log --format='%Cred %<(5,trunc)%h %Creset %s %d' --graph --all
 # when I need to see other branches too. (alias 'git lgga')

 # see complete diffs at each step
     git log -p
 ```

 ## Branches and HEAD